Donald Trump, Whose Own Doctor Rates Him As Obese, Mocks Rally Protester For Alleged ‘Serious Weight Problem’

 — Aaron Rupar (@atrupar) August 16, 2019

-Trump had more to say about the allegedly overweight protester, going on to imply that the man lived at home with his mother.
+The president had more to say about the allegedly overweight protester, going on to imply that the man lived at home with his mother.

 “Now he goes home and his mom says, ‘What the hell have you just done?'”
 Trump ad-libbed to the New Hampshire crowd.

 The rally marked Trump’s second visit to New Hampshire since taking office.
-In the 2016 election, Trump lost New Hampshire to Democrat Hillary Clinton, albeit by just four-10ths of a percentage point, according to results posted by Politico.
+In the 2016 election, Trump lost New Hampshire to Democrat Hillary Clinton, albeit by just four-tenths of a percentage point, according to results posted by Politico.

-But Trump addressed that defeat during his rally in Manchester, New Hampshire, as well, spinning an evidence-free conspiracy theory that voting in the state was somehow fixed so that he would lose.
+But Trump addressed that defeat during his Manchester rally as well, spinning an evidence-free conspiracy theory that voting in the state was somehow fixed so that he would lose.

 “New Hampshire was taken away.
 It was taken away from us,” he said, as quoted via Twitter by Vox.com reporter Aaron Rupar.
 “I am not holding it against you because it was not your fault.”

 While Trump received an enthusiastic and raucous welcome from his supporters at the rally, a recent poll showed that New Hampshire voters as a whole do not view Trump favorably.
 According to a Washington Post report, only 42 percent of Granite State residents say they approve of Trump’s job performance, with 53 percent disapproving, in a University of New Hampshire Survey Center poll released earlier this month.